 Addendum July 19,2015: For a moment I thought this patch stopped working, then I discovered that in order for it to work you must tweak your display settings in “Change the size of all items” under “Personalize/Display” in Windows 8.
 I chose medium size although it works with the larger end but does not have any effect at the “Smaller” end of the adjustment.

 My old Sony VAIO started showing signs of age and I did not want to be forced to make a quick decision to replace it.
 A few months ago I purchased a Lenovo Yoga 2 Pro with a very high-resolution screen, the call it QHD+ and the pixel dimensions were 3200 x 1800 pixels.
-Now that’s a lot of pixels and the screen looked quite good, until I installed and ran Photoshop CS6.
+Now that’s a lot of pixels and the screen looked quite good until I installed and ran Photoshop CS6.
 No problem running the program, but the interface elements were reduced to fire ants making it impossible to read them.
 I thought I would look around on the vast Internet to see if there was a solution.

-The first place I looked was Adobe forums, and sure enough there were a lot of similar questions coming from users with similar laptops or very high-resolution display monitors.
+The first place I looked was Adobe forums, and sure enough, there were a lot of similar questions coming from users with similar laptops or very high-resolution display monitors.
 I have read pretty much all the threads on the forums and the prospect of finding a solution looked dimmer with each message I read, especially those from Adobe staff.
 The short story was that the situation was very complex and Adobe is working diligently with Microsoft to find an answer and that it was mainly a Microsoft problem.
 One possible solution offered was to upgrade to Photoshop CC.
-Apparently Adobe developed a solution on the CC series software but the users of CS6 or earlier were out of luck.
+Apparently, Adobe developed a solution on the CC series software but the users of CS6 or earlier were out of luck.
 Some users were pushing back and the Adobe staff was insisting that the problem is far more complex than they realized.
 I did more searches but could not find a solution to my problem, so I took the laptop back to BestBuy.

-Last week I read about an HP laptop, actually a 2-in-1 which has a display that rotates fully backwards to make it a tablet-like device as seen in the opening image.
+Last week I read about an HP laptop, actually a 2-in-1 which has a display that rotates fully backward to make it a tablet-like device as seen in the opening image.
 It too came in QHD as well as full HD resolution of 1920 x 1080.
 I decided to get the full HD version because it seemed to have a little longer battery life and the price was about $250 less than the QHD version.
 It is a very nice laptop (I will write separately about that) and Photoshop runs fine on it.
 The interface is a little small but perfectly readable.
 A couple of weeks ago I stumbled upon a Web site where they offered a solution to this problem.
 It was so simple I was suspicious, it was silly simple and I could not believe that Adobe would not provide this solution on their forums.
 I wanted to try “the solution” offered by Dan Antonielli since it was simple and risk-free.
-The result was instant success!
+The result was an instant success!
 Here are the steps, but make sure to read Dan Antonielli’s post for details:

 - Press Windows Button and type “regedit”, and then click OK